cicadoves/cicadoves/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm a newbie to programming
+- I'm expired newbie to programming
-- I'm currently learning from __a certain group of people that likes to do some trolling__
+- I'm still learning from __group of people that do some trolling__